jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	storage-0     192.178.204.12       Yes             No          19.09   idle
 	storage-1     192.178.204.11       Yes             No          19.09   idle

-   At this time, we have updated the changes of the patch ``001.patch`` to the whole system.
+   This output confirms that the patch ``001.patch`` has been applied to the whole system.

 StarlingX patching also supports patch removal, using the :command:`sw-patch remove` and :command:`sw-patch host-install` commands.
-The procedure is very similar to that of patch applying.
+The procedure is similar to that of patch applying and is not described here.

 -------------------
 Patch orchestration
 -------------------

-In the example shown above, we updated the hosts in the cluster one by one.
+In the example shown above, the hosts in the cluster were updated one by one.
-For a case where the cluster size is very large, the updating process will take a long time, and the situation will be even worse for reboot-required patches.
+For a case where the cluster size is very large, the updating process takes a long time, and the situation takes longer for reboot-required patches.
 The updating operation becomes very inefficient and can be a burden to the cluster administrator.
-StarlingX has an advanced feature called patch orchestration.
-It allows the whole system to be patched with a few operations, which greatly reduces the administrator's effort required for system updating.
+StarlingX has an advanced feature called *patch orchestration*.
+It allows the whole system to be patched with a few operations, which simplifies update tasks for the cluster administrator.
 The operations can be performed using the CLI, the Horizon GUI, or the VIM RESTful API.

 #.
-The StarlingX CLI contains the client tool ``sw-manager``.
-It can be used
+Using the StarlingX CLI client tool ``sw-manager``, you can create and
-   to perform patch orchestration.
-As shown below, we can use it to create and apply a patch strategy, then the whole system will be updated.
+   apply a patch strategy, which then updates the whole system.
+The supported options are listed below.

    ::